A formal algebraic approach for the quantitative modeling of connectors in architectures: Related work

-In \cite{Pa:Co} contracts were used to model components and connectors in UML language.
+In \cite{Pa:Co}, contracts were used to model components and connectors in UML language.
 Specifically, p-calculus was combined with first-order modal reasoning in order to model connectors.
 The extended calculus was interpreted in state-based algebraic structures (called objects) and captured dynamic interactions.
-Reasoning and refinement was also studied for component composition.
+Reasoning and refinement were also studied for component composition.

-In \cite{Ro:Fo} the authors proposed an architectural metamodel for describing stateful connectors focusing on the communication styles of message passing and remote procedure call mechanisms, which are common in distributed systems.
+In \cite{Ro:Fo}, the authors proposed an architectural metamodel for describing stateful connectors focusing on the communication styles of message passing and remote procedure call mechanisms, which are common in distributed systems.
 The semantics of the styles were expressed by finite state machine models.
-Then, Alloy was chosen for formalizing those communication styles and verifying conformance of the communication style at the model level.
+Then Alloy was chosen for formalizing those communication styles and for verifying conformance of the communication style at the model level.

 In contrast to \cite{Be:On,Pa:Co,Ro:Fo}, our framework studies stateless connectors, and hence does not deal with dynamic interactions.
-On the other hand, our algebra models the quantitative aspects of connectors that were not addressed in \cite{Be:On,Pa:Co,Ro:Fo}.
-Moreover, in \cite{Be:On,Pa:Co,Ro:Fo} components and connectors were defined by their actions and their underlying behavior.
-On the contrary, in our setting the algebraic formalization in the weighted setup is achieved without considering the behavior of connectors.
-The investigation of dynamic interactions and stateful connectors can be part of future work.
+On the other hand, our algebra models the quantitative aspects of connectors that were not addressed in \cite{Be:On,Pa:Co,Ro:Fo}. \hide{Moreover, in \cite{Be:On,Pa:Co,Ro:Fo} components and connectors were defined by their actions and their underlying behavior.
+On the contrary, in our setting the algebraic formalization in the weighted setup is achieved without considering the behavior of connectors. }The investigation of dynamic interactions and stateful connectors in the weighted setup is future work.